 Start your morning off right with a delicious brunch at Broussard’s.
 The restaurant itself is enchanting; it’s nestled in a beautiful courtyard along a quieter stretch of Conti Street.

 After brunch, it will be time to hit the streets for a leisurely stroll around the French Quarter.
 Wander in and out of the galleries that line Royal Street, enjoying the lush “hanging gardens” that fill the wrought iron balconies of the homes as you explore side streets along the way.

-If you’re in the mood for French, head right across the street to Cafe Degas, a quaint little bistro tucked away on Esplanade Avenue.
+If you’re in the mood for French, head to Cafe Degas, a quaint little bistro tucked away on Esplanade Avenue.
 This charming café provides the perfect intimate setting that makes you feel like you are in a world of your own.

 After dinner, head to Frenchmen Street in the Marigny neighborhood.
 This part of town is unlike any other in New Orleans, hosting artists, philosophers, musicians and anyone looking to live the chill, bohemian lifestyle.
 The jazz clubs along this strip are some of the best in the city.
-Snug Harbor, d.b.a., and The Three Muses are just some of the popular venues to catch live, local New Orleans musicians.
+Snug Harbor is a popular venues to catch live, local New Orleans musicians.

 Looking to head back to the Quarter?
 Close the night out with a trip to the Palm Court Jazz Cafe or Pat O’s Patio Bar and listen to jazz while sipping on classic New Orleans cocktails.
 The laid back atmospheres make these great places to unwind and take in all the beauty of a traditional French Quarter courtyard while listening to the wonderful sounds of jazz.